irffanasiff/1st-SEMISTER-PROJECT/README.md

 4. `#include <time.h>` This header file contains definitions of functions to get and manipulate date and time information.
 5. `#include <string.h>` This library contains functions used for manipulating arrays of characters eg:`strlen().`

-## How does the Game Work.
+## How does the Game Work.🔥

-      After compiling the code the user will be welcomed with welcome screen.
+     # After compiling the code the user will be welcomed with welcome screen.
 The welcome screen contains option for playing different games.
 User will have to press 1, 2 or 3 to chose between the games and to exit the console he will be pressing 4.

     **How to play the first game.**